postfinance/vault-kubernetes/README.md

 - SERVICE_ACCOUNT_TOKEN_PATH - the path on disk where the Kubernetes service account jtw token lives.
 This defaults to /var/run/secrets/kubernetes.io/serviceaccount/token.

-- ALLOW_FAIL - the container will successfully terminate even if the authentication to Vault failed, no token will be written to VAULT_TOKEN_PATH. **This condition needs to be handeled in the succeeding container.** (default: "false")
+- ALLOW_FAIL - the container will successfully terminate even if the authentication to Vault failed, no token will be written to VAULT_TOKEN_PATH. **This condition needs to be handled in the succeeding container.** (default: "false")

 ## Example